maximus-brown/maximus-brown.github.io/_posts/2021-07-12-The-Way-We-Discover-And-Look-At-Art-Could-Be-Forever-Changed-With-Virtual-Galleries-In-The-Metaverse.markdown

 ---
 layout: post
-title:  The future of discovering and seeing art could be walking around virtual galleries in the Metaverse.
+title:  The way we discover and see art could be forever changed with virtual galleries in the Metaverse.
 description: Taking a walk around some virtual art galleries in Artsteps
 date:   2021-07-12 15:01:35 +0300
 image:  '/images/posts/artsteps/artsteps_2.png'